-Grade 12, with 2.0 GPA or above & approval

-Work Study component required
+Grade 12, with 2.0 GPA or above & approval Work Study component required

 This program is available to senior students.
 The curriculum emphasizes various aspects of human relations and employment skills that are important for life and successful employment.
 Practical occupational experience is gained by the supervised activities associated with the approved workstation.
 Two or three units of credit are earned, one unit for class and one or two for the experiences associated with the job.
 This is an approval program for both college-bound and non-college bound students.
 It also includes the opportunity to travel and participate in Skills/USA activities and competitive events.
 The following will be considered for entrance into the class: school attendance, good citizenship, and a career interest in one or more of the following; building trades, health care, culinary arts, photography, criminal justice, service or manufacturing jobs.
+Students have the opportunity to earn a CTE Certificate.

 Return to Previous Page